 - Krug Grande Cuvée

-- Cristal by Louis Roederer
+- Cristal from Louis Roederer

 My Conclusion: Elegant Complexity

-The next time you read or hear "Cuvée," listen to the context.
-It usually becomes quickly clear whether the valuable press fraction or the artful Assemblage is being discussed.
+The next time you read or hear "cuvée," listen to the context.
+It usually becomes quickly clear whether the valuable press fraction or the artful assemblage is being discussed.
 Both meanings are equally fascinating - and both decisive for every great champagne.